AdobeDocs/marketo.en/help/marketo/getting-started/marketo-engage-glossary.md

 ---
 unique-page-id: 12980733
-description: Marketo Glossary - Marketo Docs - Product Documentation
+description: Marketo Engage Glossary - Marketo Docs - Product Documentation
-title: Marketo Glossary
+title: Marketo Engage Glossary
 exl-id: c387b880-708c-439c-99c3-46eb5ccb4536
 feature: Getting Started
 ---
-# Marketo Glossary {#marketo-glossary}
+# Marketo Engage Glossary {#marketo-glossary}

-Below are definitions for many of the terms you may encounter when using Marketo.
+Below are definitions for many of the terms you may encounter when using Marketo Engage.
 To request a term be added, please [send us an email](mailto:GRP-Marketo-articlefeedback@adobe.com).

 ## A {#a}